 If you’re unfamiliar with SEO optimization for Shopify websites or don’t know how to boost your SEO efforts, don’t worry — some Shopify SEO best practices to guide you on your way.
 Don’t forget these fundamental SEO steps when setting up a shop on Shopify and creating an online store!

 Though you can do a lot of different things to improve SEO on Shopify store, some basic elements of SEO optimization apply to all sites and can significantly impact your rankings.
 There’s no need to go overboard here.
-Incorporating these principles will help ensure that a search engine understands what your site is about and directs more traffic there.
+Incorporating these principles on your Shopify store will help ensure that a search engine understands what your site is about and directs more traffic there.

 Keep in mind though, that every website has unique components, and its structure should be factored into your SEO strategy.
 The goal here is not to create an exhaustive list but to give you a sense of how easy it is to get started with simple optimizations and build up from there as necessary.